How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • bad habits.

 Among the causes of genital herpes is heredity.
-Doctors traced the connection - if the grandmother is sick, the mother is infected, there is a 75% chance that the granddaughter will get sick.
+Doctors have traced the connection - if the grandmother is sick, the mother is infected, there is a 75% chance that the granddaughter will get sick.

 Causes of recurrence of genital herpes